dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/ensure-the-selected-row-in-a-child-table-correct.md

 ---
-title: "How to: Ensure the Selected Row in a Child Table Remains at the Correct Position" ms.date: "03/30/2017"
+title: "How to: Ensure the Selected Row in a Child Table Remains at the Correct Position"
+description: Learn how to ensure the selected row in a child table remains at the correct position with data binding. ms.date: "03/30/2017"
 dev_langs:
   - "csharp"